arista/reknow/README.md

 This is a simple example that doesn't do much, but illustrates some of the basics involved with using Reknow.
 These code samples can be pasted directly into node, once you've installed Reknow with `npm install --save reknow`.

-Start with a simple model class that represents a single Counter with a name and a value.
+We'll start with a simple model class that represents a single Counter with a name and a value.
 Before getting Reknow involved, it might look like this:

 ```ts
 class Counter {